vishnuvartthan/wrr-qos-scheduler/README.md

 - **CSR programmability** for weights and aging threshold
 - **Status counters** for grants, stalls, and aging triggered service events

-This is intentionally a scheduler/control block, not a full AXI channel implementation.
-There is no burst decomposition, ID tracking, or out-of-order response handling in this version.

-## Placement in a larger system

-The intended context is an AXI-like memory subsystem or shared interconnect path where different traffic classes compete for service.
-A reasonable example is CPU, DMA, GPU, or accelerator traffic converging on one downstream port.

-The problem being addressed is simple: fixed priority is easy to build but can starve low priority requesters under sustained pressure.
-Pure round robin improves fairness but does not provide bandwidth weighting.
-This design uses weighted round robin for configurable service bias, then adds aging so long waiting traffic still makes progress.

-## Microarchitecture

-### RTL partition

-- `scheduler_top`
-  Top level integration, external interfaces, and module wiring.

-- `scheduler_core`
-  Selection control, aging override handling, output hold logic, and handshake driven pop/serve generation.

-- `wrr_arbiter`
-  Weighted round robin grant selection among eligible requesters.

-- `age_tracker`
-  Per request wait tracking and starvation eligibility generation.

-- `req_fifo`
-  per requester FIFO used to decouple arrivals from arbitration.

-- `csr_regs`
-  Weight and threshold configuration plus status/counter readback.

-- `status_counters`
-  Grant, stall, and aging triggered service counters.

-- `scheduler_pkg`
-  Shared parameters and types.

 ### Service flow